If there’s one thing businesses cannot afford in today’s competitive landscape, it’s sub-optimal system performance.

 But above all, have a look at the free-tier offering and tell me it’s not possible to go for this service. 🙂

-If you live by performance metrics and put customer experience above everything else, Rigor is worth a look.
-The name is well chosen, as you can get as rigorous with the tool as you want. 🙂
+If you live by performance metrics and put the customer experience above everything else, Rigor is worth a look.
+The name is well-chosen, as you can get as rigorous with the tool as you want. 🙂

 One of the most useful features of Rigor is functional testing.
 If you’re not into the testing lingo, don’t worry; functional testing refers to the act of testing the entire flow of a transaction, and not just focus on a single endpoint.